 LNR first surveyed Drayton Harbor in 2003 (Dolphin, 2003).
 At that time, 39 Acres were surveyed along the western portion of Drayton Harbor, and a biomass of 104,567 lbs of legal-sized Manila clams was estimated to be present within the 2003 survey boundaries (Figure 4).
-Clam densities in the part of the beach thatunatlet were surveyed by both LNR and Whatcom County Parks, were found to be about 60% lower than those reported in 1990.
+Clam densities in the part of the beach that were surveyed by both LNR and Whatcom County Parks, were found to be about 60% lower than those reported in 1990.
+However, it should be noted that the 2003 survey area included a productive portion of the beach that is immediately adjacent to the marina and that remains in a prohibited status.